neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/14-details-v2.png)

 You need to select a password as well.
-This should be six characters or longer.
-My go to throw away password is "foo123"
+This should be eight characters or longer.
+My go to throw away password is "password"

 For the "Node Count" select 1.
 This is the number of Neo4j nodes that will be deployed in the autoscaling group.
 Because we're using GDS, we want a single node.
 If we were using only GDB, we might deploy in a 3 node cluster for resilience.